 In our original scenario, what usually happens when you come off the rail?
 Your horse immediately panics and thinks, "Eek!
 She's going to go across the diagonal and ask for a flying change!"
 You'll start to reprogram him by riding a very shallow 5-foot-wide serpentine or bending line.
 Pick up the right lead canter and start down the long side of the arena, keeping contact with both legs and both reins but using primarily a guiding inside-rein and outside-leg pressure to suggest, mildly, that he merely "fade" away from the rail.

-Your object is to see that he stays perfectly comfortable and experiences no change of balance, ensuring that he won't brighten up and panic under the assumption that you're about to ask for a flying change.
+Your objective is to see that he stays perfectly comfortable and experiences no change of balance, ensuring that he won't brighten up and panic under the assumption that you're about to ask for a flying change.
 Ride a few strides, until he's come about 5 feet in; then, again using both reins and legs but with subtle left-leg and right-rein pressure, suggest that he ease back onto the rail.
 His reaction at this point should be "Hey, I just followed those little bits of pressure, I didn't change leads, and my rider is happy.
 Maybe I shouldn't worry so much!"

 Ride as many loops as you can comfortably fit in, planning them so you can still turn a balanced corner to the right.
 Do the serpentine three more times to the right; then reverse and do it four times to the left.
 When it begins to feel pretty ho hum for your horse, move on to...